Joseph Breen: As film censor

-1934—1941
+1934–1941

 Breen was a journalist and an "influential layperson" in the Catholic community.
 Breen worked for Will H. Hays as a "troubleshooter" as early as 1931.

 In 1933, the Roman Catholic National Legion of Decency was founded, and began to rate films independently, putting pressure on the industry.
 In 1933 and 1934 the Legion along with a number of Protestant and women's groups launched plans to boycott films that they deemed immoral.
 The Motion Picture Producers and Distributors of America (MPPDA) had, up until then, enforced the motion picture industry's own self-censorship standards, albeit not very seriously.
 Hays, who had been in charge of enforcing this voluntary code since 1927, worried that the NLD's efforts could weaken his own power and that of his office, and hurt industry profits.

 Hays appointed the "tough Irish Catholic" Breen to head the Production Code Administration (PCA), a newly created department of the MPPDA, created to administer the Motion Picture Production Code.
 Unlike previous attempts at self-censorship, PCA decisions became binding — no film could be exhibited in an American theater without a stamp of approval from the PCA.
 Any producer attempting to do so faced a fine of $25,000.

 After ten years of unsuccessful voluntary codes and expanding local censorship boards, the studio approved and agreed to enforce the codes, and the nationwide production code was enforced starting on July 1, 1934.
 Liberty Magazine wrote in 1936 that Breen's appointment gave him "more influence in standardizing world thinking than Mussolini, Hitler, or Stalin."

-Breen, having written anti-Semitic letters in the early 1930s including phrases like "Ninety-five percent of these folks are Jews of an Eastern European lineage.
-They are, probably, the scum of the scum of the earth", has helped place him in the spotlight of historians' assessments of the controversy surrounding Hollywood's degree of collaboration with the Nazis throughout the 1930's.
+Breen wrote antisemitic letters in the early 1930s including phrases like "Ninety-five percent of these folks are Jews of an Eastern European lineage.
+They are, probably, the scum of the scum of the earth".
 After 1934, he was "publicly and forthrightly anti-antisemitic."
 He occasionally collaborated with Georg Gyssling, the Nazi representative in Hollywood.